influxdata/influxdb-client-js/influxdb-client-apis.dbrpcreate.orgid.md

 ## DBRPCreate.orgID property

-ID of the organization that owns this mapping.
+The ID of the organization.

 <b>Signature:</b>